galasa-dev/galasa.dev/src/markdown-pages/blogs/invoked-runtime.md

     [+]-> com.example.galasa.test.bundle2
     [+]-> com.example.galasa.test.bundle3
     [+]-> com.example.galasa.test.bundle4
-    [-]-> com.example.galasa.test.OBR
+    [-]-> com.example.galasa.test.obr
         |-> pom.xml (Obr Pom)
     |-> pom.xml (Parent Pom)
 ```
 Here we have a parent project that contains 4 test bundles, each of which could contain multiple test classes.
-We then have a OBR module in my parent projects whose only job is to create a OBR that describes the test bundles in the project.
+We then have a obr module in my parent projects whose only job is to create a OBR that describes the test bundles in the project.
 We can use the parent pom.xml to store all of our build mechanisms for the project and have every child project inherit them.
 For example the parent pom might look like this:
 ```
 <project